“Supply always comes on the heels of demand,” said Robert Collier.

 2.“YOUR ORDER IS BEING PROCESSED…” BY A HUMAN?

-Communication, by itself, is a largely dynamic and an inseparable aspect of business.
+Communication is an inseparable aspect of business.
 However, certain aspects of professional communication, such as sending automated emails and messages, can be repetitive and monotonous.
 And so, automating these processes can relieve the employees of manually sending out the same communication to a hundred different customers; and instead, focus on enhancing their communication skills in order to uplift their business.

 Throughout history, innumerable inventions and discoveries have emerged owing to the ever-growing demands of the human race.
 As a result, we have been able to progress to unprecedented heights, and achieve seemingly impossible endeavours.
 With invention, it is also important to keep track of the manufacturing process in order to ensure that there is enough supply in proportion to the demand.
 RPA helps employees by alerting retailers when the stock for a particular product diminishes.
 In this way, RPA has made the inventory management domain extremely efficient and profitable.